 Ellen MacArthur, the famous British sailor, world record holder in solo circumnavigation of the globe, launched in 2010 a foundation that implements the New Plastics Economy Global Commitment project.
 Nearly 400 companies which are responsible for 20% of the global production of plastic packaging joined it.
 Only a few companies revealed data on the amount of plastic they produce.
 However, the largest, for example Coca-Cola, Nestlé, Danone, Unilever, Mars Inc. or SC Johnson, did.

 This can be considered the beginning of the revolution.
 Who is responsible for this success?
 One should appreciate the activities of environmentalists.
-But at the same time, one cannot forget that the companies’ goal is always profit and only profit.
+But at the same time, one cannot forget that the company’s goal is always the profit and profit only.
 This is how you measure their performance.
-So when you want to change their behaviour, you may threaten the chance to make a profit.
-Climate change, increased environmental awareness and easy access to information disabled the possibility to pollute environment without consequences.
+So when you want to change their behavior, you may threaten the chance to make a profit.
+Climate change, increased environmental awareness and an easy access to information, have disabled the possibility to pollute environment without consequences.
 As an old phrase recommends: If you can’t beat them, join them.
 And that’s what corporations do in order not to lose customers.
 The biggest ones eagerly admit their contribution to environmental pollution, because – well, in such times – honesty (or rather transparency) is one of the best-selling goods.
 And all this happened because of us, consumers.
-The shift in our attitude to the environment and garbage resulted in the wider change.
+The shift in our attitude towards the environment and garbage resulted in the wider change.
 We are the champions – my friend 🙂